COSI-Lab/book/README.md

 It's **highly** recommended that you preview your changes before submitting them.
 It is very easy to make formatting mistakes, mdbook may not exactly match other markdown processors.

 In CI we use the [typos](https://github.com/crate-ci/typos) tool to check for typos.
-Highly recommended!
+Recommended!

 ## Contributing